Dog Food & Calorie Calculator

 Dog feeding FAQs

 Vets use a two-step formula.
 First, calculate Resting Energy Requirements (RER): 70 × (body weight in kg)^0.75.
 This is the calories needed at complete rest.
 Then multiply by a Maintenance Energy Requirement (MER) factor based on activity level, life stage, and reproductive status.
-A typical neutered adult gets a factor of 1.4×, while a nursing dog may need 3× RER.
-This is the same formula recommended by the WSAVA, NRC, and AAHA.
+A typical neutered adult gets a factor of 1.6× (intact dogs 1.8×), while a nursing dog may need 2–6× RER depending on litter size.
+These are the same factors published by the WSAVA, AAHA, and NRC.

 Most veterinarians recommend feeding adult dogs twice daily — morning and evening.
 This helps maintain stable blood sugar, reduces the risk of bloat (gastric dilatation-volvulus, especially in large breeds), and gives you two daily opportunities to monitor appetite and health.
 Puppies under 6 months should eat 3–4 times per day.
 Some working dogs do well with a single meal, but this is the exception, not the rule.